 The best thing a person who has alcoholic hepatitis can do is try their best to moderate their alcohol consumption.
 While total abstinence will lead to the best health outcomes, beginning to cut back can still help tremendously to reverse liver damage or prevent the disease from progressing.

 At Monument, our online treatment program provides you with the necessary tools to make progress on your own terms.
 There are options for virtual therapy as well as medications that can help you stop drinking.
 Your Care Team will work with you to create a treatment plan tailored just for you.
-Additionally, joining the online community at Monument is completely free and provides you with expert resources and therapist-moderated alcohol support groups.
+Additionally, joining the online community at Monument provides you with expert resources and therapist-moderated alcohol support groups.
 The most important thing to remember is that you are not alone in this journey, and healing is possible.

 - Healthline.
 “Hepatitis A, B, and C: What to Know About Each Type” https://www.healthline.com/health/hepatitis-a-vs-b-vs-c.
 Accessed August 2, 2022.